songster-sa/aws-sw-arch-associate-notes/vpc.md

 - NLB (with auto scaling) for multiple bastions - as they are for ssh/rdp = layer 4 - but this is expensive option
     - cheaper - 1 bastion with EIP - behind auto scaling of 1 min/max - then new instance will be created only when its lost and with same EIP
     - but will have some down time
+- Egress - internet gateway
+    - ipv6 only
+    - same as NAT
+    - as all ipv6 IPs are public - this way we can restrict public incoming - and allow only public outgoing
+    - after creating it - add route to route table
+- Classic Link - exam distractor
+    - ec2-classic - was where ec2 instances runs in a shared n/w
+    - then came vpc - where ur instances were logically isolated from others
+    - then to connect them privately - came classiclink